 If you want window coverings that provide added security to your property, then shutters are the window covering for you.
 Because shutters are fixed along your window frames, they also act as extra barriers that can help prevent outside entry.
 Blinds, on the other hand, often feature softer and more movable elements, which can make them easier to break through.

 Views and Visibility

 Although shutters offer full visibility when they’re fully opened, your views will still be hindered by the fixed slats on your windows.
 Many types of blinds, however, let you draw the slats out of the way to uncover your entire window, giving you more views and clearer visibility.
-If you want full visibility and uninterrupted views in your living space, then choosing blinds that draw away completely will be your best choice.
+If you want full visibility and uninterrupted views in your living space, then blinds, will be your best choice.

 Both shutters and blinds are known for their durability, but experts consider shutters to be more long-lasting than blinds.
 The fixed nature of shutters combined with their thicker and more solid materials means they’ll often last longer and be able to withstand external forces better.
 In fact, some shutters are even designed to withstand storms and protect windows from strong winds and typhoons!

 - As we have explored shutters vs blinds above there are plenty of benefits to each type of window covering.
 Shutters offer increased choice when it comes to light control and privacy, while blinds are the clear winner for variety and overall choice.

 - The cost of blinds is less than that of shutters, but there are certain blinds which will cost more than shutters over a large area.

 - Blinds may not last as long as shutters do, but shutters are easier to clean – depending on what type of blinds you invest in!